-Update: I eventually received my $100 voucher and the full reimbursement claim.
+Update: United Airlines lost my baggage.
+I eventually received my $100 voucher and the full reimbursement claim.
 It took many months and repeated phone calls.
 My advice is to be persistent and keeping calling.

 You may remember that when we flew to Alaska for our epic week-long adventure, United lost our luggage, including all of our camping gear, requiring a lot of hustling to buy new equipment before heading to Denali National Park.